Mountain fjord landscape symbolizing bridging divides

 C Fjord Approach

-A Practical Approach to Human-AI Work
+A Practical Approach to Human-Centered AI

 Three Ways to Design Human-AI Work